CouncilofLorien/counciloflorien.github.io/docs/cards/F/fled-into-darkness.md

 > Permanent-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > Playable before the strike sequence on The Balrog facing a strike with a prowess higher than his.
 The strike is canceled and The Balrog taps, if untapped.
 The next time The Balrog would otherwise untap, make him tapped instead and discard this card.
+Cannot be duplicated.
+> >
+> > {: .fs-3 }
-Cannot be duplicated.   <br>_“...a thing of terror...flying from Thangorodrim...”_ ***---&#65279;LotR***
+> > _“...a thing of terror...flying from Thangorodrim...”_ ***---&#65279;LotR***
 >